juburr/cosign-orb/README.md

 This is an unofficial Cosign orb for installing Cosign in your CircleCI pipeline.
 Use it to sign container images and verify signatures.
 Contributions are welcome!

 ## Features
-- **Secure Installation**
+### **Secure By Design**
-  - **Least Privilege**: Installs to a user-owned directory by default; no `sudo` usage anywhere in this orb!
+- **Least Privilege**: Installs to a user-owned directory by default, with no `sudo` usage anywhere in this orb.
-  - **Integrity**: Checksum validation of all downloads using SHA-512.
+- **Integrity**: Checksum validation of all downloaded binaries using SHA-512.
-  - **Provenance**: Installs directly from the official [Cosign GitHub releases](https://github.com/sigstore/cosign/releases/) page.
-No third-party websites or domains!
+- **Provenance**: Installs directly from Cosign's official [releases page](https://github.com/sigstore/cosign/releases/) on GitHub.
+No third-party websites, domains, or proxies are used.
-  - **Confidentiality**: Secrets and environment variables are handled in accordance with CircleCI's [security recommendations](https://circleci.com/docs/security-recommendations/) and [best practices](https://circleci.com/docs/orbs-best-practices/).
+- **Confidentiality**: All secrets and environment variables are handled in accordance with CircleCI's [security recommendations](https://circleci.com/docs/security-recommendations/) and [best practices](https://circleci.com/docs/orbs-best-practices/).
+- **Privacy**: No usage data of any kind is collected or shipped back to the orb developer.

 ## Usage